 Realizing that his favorite was looking at him intensely, The passionate also goes to dance.

-I ask The questioner – What sh he meant with "more evil"?
+I ask The questioner – What sh did he mean by "more evil"?

 The questioner – He said whatever You understood.